ellerbus/psakusei/README.md

 - `-Project`: Optional - Defaults to current the Project, or specify the name of the project to attach the final code file to

-- `-Force`: Optional - Defaults to false, whether or not to forcibly override an existing file during template generation
+- `-Force`: Optional - Defaults to false, whether or not to forcibly overwrite an existing file during template generation

+### Helper

+To simplify entering connection strings over and over, check out the [gencode] sample script.
+This file can be copied to the solution root folder, modified to your liking, and called from the Package Manager Console as follows: `.\gencode.ps1 -Project -Template -Table`.
+The sample provided uses a SQL Server LocalDB to demonstrate path setups (in case SQLite was preferred).

 ## Templates